victoraldecoa/N-Queens-Solver_OpenMP_Example/README.md

 =======================
 Solver for the N-Queens problem using OpenMP.

-This code is hosted on https://github.com/victoraldecoa/N-Queens-Solver_OpenMP_Example

 Building nqueens-openmp
 ------------------------------
 - Install gcc 4.2 or higher
 - Run the following command

     gcc -O -fopenmp -o nqueens-openmp nqueens-openmp.c

 Running nqueens-openmp
 -----------------------
     Usage: ./nqueens [n] [num_workers]

         num_workers    integer between 1 and 30.
 In case none is provided, or a number out of this range is provided, then it's used 30 n              positive integer indicating the size of the nxn board and number of queens

 Speedup analysis